 God draws people of His own choosing to Himself and creates them the witnesses of His true Being and way.
 God’s covenant with His witnesses always is by blood, always by fire, always by the Spirit, always by the Word, the sword of God.

 We cannot learn much about God through means of our intellectual processes.
 When we attempt to do so we often miss the Lord.
 The knowledge of God comes to us when He draws us to Himself.
 Then we become witnesses of the one true and living God.
 We declare then that Jesus is Lord and that there is salvation in no other name.

 God’s Servant Must Not Strive

-He shall not cry, nor lift up, nor cause his voice to be heard in the street.
+He will not cry out, nor raise His voice, nor cause His voice to be heard in the street.
 (Isaiah 42:2)

-He shall not strive, nor cry; neither shall any man hear his voice in the streets.
+He will not quarrel nor cry out, nor will anyone hear His voice in the streets.
 (Matthew 12:19)